Skip to content

 • Bambu Lab Home Assistant integration installed and configured

-Install the Blueprint
+Step 2: Install the Blueprints

 https://github.com/SpoolSense/spoolsense_scanner/blob/main/homeassistant/blueprints/spoolsense_bambu_ams.yaml

-Create the Automation
+Step 3: Create the Automations

 Input What to select